YahyaGamal/UK_Housing_ABM_History/README.md

 # UK housing ABM development history
-This repository includes all the version developed and internally presented for the housing ABM.
+This repository includes all the developed and internally presented versions of the housing ABM in NetLogo format.
-A collated PowerPoint presentation is available in the following link <https://gla-my.sharepoint.com/:p:/g/personal/yahya_gamalaldin_glasgow_ac_uk/ES__WoB4xOBBrj-_c5VKFwEBWjYhBKQ4FFo9mF99Tm5jDQ?e=Lm7Amz>.
-The presentation is ordered based on the model version used, rather than the date of the results were presented.
-Each section also refers to the date and the number of the presentation files (shared locally with the involved team members) where the results and the model updates are available.
+A collated PowerPoint presentation with all the experiments is available in the following link <https://gla-my.sharepoint.com/:p:/g/personal/yahya_gamalaldin_glasgow_ac_uk/ES__WoB4xOBBrj-_c5VKFwEBWjYhBKQ4FFo9mF99Tm5jDQ?e=Lm7Amz>.
+The presentation is ordered based on the model version used for each experiment, rather than the date of the results were presented.
+Each section also refers to the date and the label of the presentation file (shared locally with the involved team members) where the results and the model updates are available.

 ## List of experiments
 The experiments applied for each version are as follows.